NithinBalaaji/NC_TIU_DS171_Celluless/presentation/README.md

 - Huge gap between industries and technically gifted students.

 ## The product
-The CommuNITTy software is a web application that can help overcome the aforementioned problems.
+The DigiNITTy software is a web application that can help overcome the aforementioned problems.
 The application connects industrialists to students and college clubs, as well as research enthusiasts with like minded individuals in the country.

 ## Tech stack
 - Node.JS